Pooja0210/Project-3-Spark-Streaming-with-Kafka/README.md

 [Kafka Python API](https://github.com/dpkp/kafka-python) is used to interact with kafka cluster.
 PySpark is used to write the spark streaming jobs.

 ## Problem Statements
   1.What are the current active cities in India which are scheduling Meetup Events?

   2.What are the trending topics in US Meetup Events?

   3.How many Big data Meetup Events events scheduled in Mumbai?

-## Features
+## FEATURES
     1: Real-Time Data is evaluated.
     2: we get to know about kafka producer and consumer apart from SparkStreaming
     3: This Gives the features about the messaging backend Algorithm that how it works.

 ## Execute the Application